Israel-Anaba/Edinburgh-Indian-Start-up-Project/README.md

 * Companies with a larger number of founders are more likely to receive higher amounts of funding in India.
 * Startups headquartered in major metropolitan areas such as Mumbai, Bangalore, and Delhi are more likely to receive larger amounts of funding in India.
 * The number of investors in a company is positively correlated with the amount of funding it receives in India.
+* Is there a relationship between the sector of a company and the amount of funding it receives?
+* Is there a difference in the average funding received by companies headquartered in different regions?

 # Cleaning the data.